CookInternational/Ozark-Gazette/README.md

 Plain-English explanation: the public site is a local Ozarks newspaper front end.
 Readers browse Local, US, World, Politics, Investigations, Markets, Technology, Opinion, Environment, Entertainment, Obituaries, Weather, Radar, Traffic, Sports, Horoscopes, Sudoku, Puzzles, Crosswords and Reporters.
 The site loads published stories from the Ozark Gazette Google Sheet, displays them in category pages and article pages, and keeps current reader tools such as weather/time, stock ticker, CGN LIVE and account access in the global shell.

 Technical explanation: the static repo renders pages from HTML, CSS and JavaScript. `assets/ozark-shell.js` injects the global header/footer, account modal, local time/weather widget, stock ticker and shared article helpers.
-Category pages declare an article grid and category name; the shell calls the Apps Script web app using `site=ozark&action=ozark_articles`. `article.html` loads one article by slug or ID through `ozark_article`. `apps-script/OzarkGazette.gs` is added to the existing CGN Apps Script project as an extension router for Ozark-specific actions and reads the separate Ozark Gazette spreadsheet.
+Category pages declare an article grid and category name; the shell calls the Apps Script web app using `site=ozark&action=ozark_articles`. `article.html` loads one article by slug or ID through `ozark_article`. `apps-script/OzarkGazette.gs` is added to the existing CGN Apps Script project as an extension router for Ozark-specific actions and reads the separate Ozark Gazette spreadsheet tabs for Articles, Archives and Obituaries.

 ---